holographicSol/iCUEDisplay/README.md

 [Enables slightly advanced users to create small programs that simply write True to any event_notification_gx.dat file in the /data directory to receive an event notification (blinking G key) for any possible reason and if requested execute code for event response]

+[EVENT NOTIFICATION: A G key will begin blinking until user short or long presses the G key]

+[EVENT NOTIFICATION & EVENT RESPONSE: Short pressing the Blinking G key will remove the notification and execute code/start file while a long press (0.75 seconds +) will remove the notification and not run the directed code/file]

+[EVENT RESPONSE: Requires event notification to be enabled and is also designed to only run code/file once per notification event]

 --------------------------------------------------------------------------------------------------------------------------------------------
       FEATURE 6 BACKLIGHT AND AUTOMATIC BACKLIGHT [AUTOMATIC BACKLIGHT: User may set a time for the backlight to turn on and off and may optionally enable the backlight manually]